kieubinh/reading-notes/README.md

 # Notes for reading books
-Here's my diary to note reading books.
+Here's my book list with some notes and collected quotes.

 ## Index
 [Index](books/index.md)